-- Developing clear and direct instructions within the grant application process that reflect transition activities as a federal and state priority - Ensuring that each program funded through the Title I, Part D program has identified a Transition Coordinator to be responsible for spearheading activities to ensure the successful transition of children and youth back to their home communities. - Providing state funding to school districts to assist them with case management support for students in out-of-home placement, including correctional facilities. - Providing funding through the grant program that may be used to support instruction, professional development, the purchase of instructional materials, and other transition services. - Meeting with local staff to provide technical assistance in exploring options, developing collaborations and initiating transitional efforts. - Monitoring grant-funded facilities for faithfulness to program objectives, requirements, and identified support activities. - 2.
+- Developing clear and direct instructions within the grant application process that reflect transition activities as a federal and state priority for the WDE and Wyoming school districts. - Ensuring that each program funded through the Title I, Part D program has identified a Transition Coordinator to be responsible for spearheading activities to ensure the successful transition of children and youth back to their home communities. - Providing state funding to school districts to assist them with case management support for students in out-of-home placement, including correctional facilities. - Providing funding through the grant program that may be used to support instruction, professional development, the purchase of instructional materials, and other transition services. - Meeting with local staff to provide technical assistance in exploring options, developing collaborations and initiating transitional efforts. - Monitoring grant-funded facilities for faithfulness to program objectives, requirements, and identified support activities. - Wyoming Department of Education Chapter 14 Administrative Rules governing the Education Program Approval of Public and Private Institutions Receiving State Funds for the Education Costs of Students Placed by a Court Order requires all institutions to guarantee transition services from facilities to school districts. - 2.
 Program Objectives and Outcomes (ESEA section 1414(a)(2)(A)): Describe the program objectives and outcomes established by the State that will be used to assess the effectiveness of the Title I, Part D program in improving the academic, career, and technical skills of children in the program.